ptomato/talks/guadec2022/README.md

 - Good task if you know some C

 <!--
     What the underscore-promisify does is tie the start and finish functions together, and it relies on you the programmer to provide that information.
-In order for it to be done automatically, we need gobject-introspection annotations to provide the information.
-As of last year we have a merge request that does this, and can put that information into the GIR files.
+In order for it to be done automatically, we need to get that information from gobject-introspection annotations.
+As of last year we have a merge request that adds those annotations, and can put that information into the GIR files.
 However, before it can be merged, it still needs a C API.
-    Then finally we'd need to implement it in GJS.
+    Then finally we'd need to implement the automatic promisification in GJS.

     This would be a good medium-sized project for someone who knows C, and really impactful.
 There are any number of people who can help plan it out or review it, myself included.
+There's even a roadmap on the merge request, for subsequent work, that we worked out at the end of Veena's internship.
 -->

 ---